 Our attachment styles will show up with every human interaction, whether we have an actual “relationship” with them or not.
 But typically people are most concerned about how their attachment style can impact their romantic, friend, family, and co-worker relationships.

-Secure attachment - you can generally form healthy connections fairly easily.
+"Secure" attachment style - means you can generally form healthy connections fairly easily.

 You feel capable of receiving and giving love/support/attention to people you interact with.